NEW: University Education Abroad Policy

 Colleges or departments may initiate exchanges for a host of reasons including deepening an existing relationship or providing opportunities for their students.
 The Global Programs and Strategy Alliance (GPS Alliance), which includes the Learning Abroad Center and International Student and Scholars Services (ISSS), guides the consideration, development, review, and approval of the exchange agreements.

-Colleges or departments may initiate a college or department direct enroll program for a host of reasons including deepening an existing relationship, providing opportunities for their students, or advancing a priority for the college or department.
+Colleges or departments may initiate a college or department affiliate (credit-bearing or non-credit) for outgoing UofM students through another institution or provider not affiliated with a UofM education abroad office.
 The Learning Abroad Center advises the sponsoring unit on process and considerations, and provides transactional assistance for the outgoing University of Minnesota students.
 The ongoing support, promotion, and administration of the relationship, however is managed in the college.
-Please contact your Learning Abroad Center liaison for more information.

 The newly formed University of Minnesota–Twin Cities Education Abroad Network includes and serves professional advisers, faculty members, administrators, and others involved with education abroad.